UtkarshVerma/dwmblocks-async/README.md

 ```

 ### Signalling changes
-Most statusbars constantly rerun every script every several seconds to update.
-This is an option here, but a superior choice is giving your block a signal that you can signal to it to update on a relevant event, rather than having it rerun idly.
+Most statusbars constantly rerun all scripts every few seconds.
+This is an option here, but a superior choice is to give your block a signal through which you can indicate it to update on relevant event, rather than have it rerun idly.

-For example, the volume block has the update signal 5 by default.
-Thus, running `pkill -RTMIN+5 dwmblocks` will update it.
+For example, the volume block has the update signal 5 by default:

+Command|Effect
+-|-
+`pkill -RTMIN+5 dwmblocks`|Update block|
-You can also run `kill -39 $(pidof dwmblocks)` which will have the same effect, but is faster.
-Just add 34 to your typical signal number.
+`kill -39 $(pidof dwmblocks)`|Same, but faster.
+Just add 34 to your typical signal number|
+`pkill -SIGUSR1 dwmblocks`|Refresh all blocks|
+`kill -10 $(pidof dwmblocks)`|Same, but faster|

-My volume block *never* updates on its own, instead I have this command run along side my volume shortcuts in `dwm` to only update it when relevant.
+My volume block *never* updates on its own.
+Instead, I use this command alongside my volume shortcuts in `dwm` to only update it when relevant.

-Note that all blocks must have different signal numbers.
+> All blocks must have different signal numbers!

-Apart from this, you can also refresh all the blocks by sending `SIGUSR1` to `dwmblocks-async` using either `pkill -SIGUSR1 dwmblocks` or `kill -10 $(pidof dwmblocks)`.

 ### Clickable blocks
 Like `i3blocks`, this build allows you to build in additional actions into your scripts in response to click events.
 You can check out [my statusbar scripts](https://github.com/UtkarshVerma/dotfiles/tree/main/.local/bin/statusbar) as references for using the `$BLOCK_BUTTON` variable.

-To use this feature, define the `CLICKABLE_BLOCKS` feature macro in your `config.h`.
+To use this feature, define the `CLICKABLE_BLOCKS` feature macro in your `config.h`:

 ```c
 #define CLICKABLE_BLOCKS
 ```